Ethnic groups in the Philippines: Origins

 The most widely accepted theory, however, is the "Out-of-Taiwan" model which follows the Austronesian expansion during the Neolithic in a series of maritime migrations originating from Taiwan that spread to the islands of the Indo-Pacific; ultimately reaching as far as New Zealand, Easter Island, and Madagascar.
 Austronesians themselves originated from the Neolithic rice-cultivating pre-Austronesian civilizations of the Yangtze River delta in coastal southeastern China pre-dating the conquest of those regions by the Han Chinese.
 This includes civilizations like the Liangzhu culture, Hemudu culture, and the Majiabang culture.
 It connects speakers of the Austronesian languages in a common linguistic and genetic lineage, including the Taiwanese indigenous peoples, Islander Southeast Asians, Chams, Islander Melanesians, Micronesians, Polynesians, and the Malagasy people.
 Aside from language and genetics, they also share common cultural markers like multihull and outrigger boats, tattooing, rice cultivation, wetland agriculture, teeth blackening, jade carving, betel nut chewing, ancestor worship, and the same domesticated plants and animals (including dogs, pigs, chickens, yams, bananas, sugarcane, and coconuts).

 Inside the firth chamber of Callao Cave, where the remains of the Callao Man were discovered.

 Prehistoric Tabon Man, found in Palawan in 1962 was, until 2007, the oldest human remains discovered by anthropologists in the Philippines.
 Archaeological evidence indicates similarities with two early human fossils found in Indonesia and China, called the Java Man and Peking Man.
 In 2007, a single metatarsal from an earlier fossil was discovered in Callao Cave, Peñablanca, Cagayan.
 That earlier fossil was named as Callao Man.

 The Negritos arrived about 30,000 years ago and occupied several scattered areas throughout the islands.
 Recent archaeological evidence described by Peter Bellwood claimed that the ancestors of Filipinos, Malaysians, and Indonesians first crossed the Taiwan Strait during the Prehistoric period.
 These early mariners are thought to be the Austronesian people.
 They used boats to cross the oceans, and settled into many regions of Southeast Asia, the Polynesian Islands, and Madagascar.

+Papuan ancestry was also detected among the ethnic Blaan and Sangir people of Mindanao, suggesting that there was westward expansion of peoples from New Guinea into the Philippines.

 Two early East Asian waves (Austroasiatic and possible Austric) were detected, one most strongly evidenced among the Manobo people who live in inland Mindanao, and the other in the Sama-Bajau and related people of the Sulu archipelago, Zamboanga Peninsula, and Palawan.
 The admixture found in the Sama people indicates a relationship with the Lua and Mlabri people of mainland Southeast Asia, and reflects a similar genetic signal found in western Indonesia.
 These happened sometime after 15,000 years ago and 12,000 years ago respectively, around the time the last glacial period was coming to an end.